GeoscienceAustralia/dea-knowledge-hub/docs/validation/daily-report/2023-09-22/index.md

 "<a href='/guides/about/glossary/#swir' target='_blank'>SWIR2</a>","0.118","0.00442","0.128","0.0238"
 :::

-<a class="validation-report-download-link" href="./surface-reflectance-statistics-2023-09-22.csv" download>Download as CSV</a> <a class="validation-report-download-link" href="#" download>Access the full NSD database</a>
+<a class="validation-report-download-link" href="./surface-reflectance-statistics-2023-09-22.csv" download>Download as CSV</a> <a class="validation-report-download-link" href="#" download>Access the NSD database</a>

-## View the figures
+## Figures

-Click each figure to view the full-size image.
+Click each figure to view it at full size.

 :::::{grid} 1 1 2 3
 ::::{grid-item}